Dreamy Baska on Krk Island, Croatia: Itineraries for Krk Island

 Visiting Baska, pronounced Bashka, on Krk Island is a delightful multi-stop day trip from the Bay of Kvarner area in Croatia.
-Like a fish eye lens, the panorama of moon-textured mountains encircling the sea will take your breath away.
+The panorama of moon-textured mountains encircling the sea will take your breath away.
 In the breaths to come, you will marvel at the swirling staircases leading to modern touches on old coastal village dwellings turned tourist apartments.
+The alleys are full of stores that have been embedded into the stony fabric of olden days.
 Strolling the riviera, strutting your stuff, partaking in sea dips along its sometimes narrow beaches that eventually widen can be a day trip or an overnight stay.
 Once you cross the bridge for Otok Krk (island Krk), near Rijeka, the signage you choose will be towards Baska, near the opposite end of the island.

 When the sun starts peaking through disappearing droplets of rain, alas, one can revel in the miracle of a rainbow with one of Baska’s many boats passing picture perfectly.